cw-roy/mediaconv_CL/README.md

 ## Disclaimer

 The script is provided as-is without any warranty.
 Use it at your own risk.
 Make sure to test it thoroughly and backup your data before performing any conversions.
 The author is not responsible for any loss or damage caused by the usage of this script.

+Feel free to copy and paste this updated README.md into your project's documentation.